zeropoolnetwork/docs/docs/fawkes-crypto/03-examples.md

 This circuit takes an argument `n: CNum<C>` and returns `n`th Fibonacci number.
 The constant `N` specifies the maximum possible value of `n`.
 The circuit does `N` Fibonacci iterations and then picks the result of `n`th among them.

+:::info

 Some interesting combinators that we used here are:

  - `n.derive_const(…)` creates a constant in the CS to which `n` belongs.
 Under the hood, it follows the smart reference to CS stored in `n` and calls the